Office of Research Operations and Support

 - Signature authority to bind the University to accept the terms and conditions of a grant or contract.

-The Board of Regents, through the President of the University, grants this signature authority to the Director of the Office of Grant and Research Development.
+The Board of Regents, through the President of the University, grants this signature authority to the Director of the Office of Research Operations and Support.
 Others who are not so authorized do not have the authority to negotiate for or to bind the University.

 - Sponsored program budget approval, training, and certification.

-- Establishment and maintenance of current proposal, award, and account setup data and status in the OGRD Electronic Gateway database.
+- Establishment and maintenance of current proposal, award, and account setup data and status in the OROS Electronic Gateway database.

-- Regular training for faculty and staff in the use of the OGRD Electronic Gateway database.
+- Regular training for faculty and staff in the use of the OROS Electronic Gateway database.

 - Education and training for faculty, staff, and student employees regarding the management of sponsored projects.
 This is a shared responsibility with SPS.